saifulkhan/storytelling-vis/README.md

+⚠️ This repository is under development and the code is not ready for production!

 # About

 This repository contains the source code accompanying our research on utilizing Meta Story Board (MSB) Feature-Action Design Patterns for creating storytelling visualizations with time series data.
 Our work is detailed in the paper titled "Feature-Action Design Patterns for Storytelling Visualizations with Time Series Data"[⤴](https://arxiv.org/abs/2402.03116v1).